 It will be relevant to know the residents' views on their clinical exposure to OSP upon completion of training.
 Though minimally invasive and open approaches to treat BPH involve different techniques, the anatomy fundamentally remains the same.
 It is entirely possible that thorough training in MIS will allow residents to develop adequate knowledge of landmarks to be able to perform OSP despite having little true exposure to the technique.
 A survey to senior residents or recent graduates could help determine this.
 It would also be interesting to evaluate what other counties are doing in comparison to the Canadian model in order to gain perspective around OSP and residency training across the globe.
-Finally, while the CUA recommends OSP as the first line treatment modality for prostates larger than 80cc, it is evident that in practice, alternative modalities are used in favour of OSP at our Canadian academic institutions.
-The 2018 CUA guideline acknowledged that MIS techniques had potentially fewer complications, but justified OSP as the first line choice since it requires less specialized equipment, not available in non-academic centers.
-In reality, not every patient can be treated at academic centers and our data does not necessarily reflect what occurs in non-academic centers.
+Finally, while the CUA recommends OSP as the first-line treatment modality for prostates larger than 80 cc, it is evident that in practice, alternative modalities are used in favor of OSP at our Canadian academic institutions.
+The 2018 CUA guideline acknowledged that MIS techniques had potentially fewer complications, but justified OSP as the firstline choice since MIS requires more specialized equipment not readily available in non-academic centers.
+In reality, not every patient can be treated at an academic center and our data does not necessarily reflect what occurs in nonacademic centers.
 In the case that OSP is performed often in these settings, then perhaps it merits the Category A designation.
-To understand what is truly occurring in practice, a survey to urologists in non-academic institutions would be necessary, specifically to determine the modality of choice for prostate glands larger than 80cc.
+To understand what is truly occurring in practice, a survey to urologists in non-academic institutions would be necessary, specifically to determine the modality of choice for prostate glands larger than 80 cc.